-How Much Does It Cost to Develop a Website for a Small Business?
+How Much Does It Cost to Build a Website for a Small Business?
 Cost Breakdown by Type of Website, Team, and Location

 The cost of a business website project varies from $10,000 to $60,000.
 But what impacts the price of web development?